rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 This tutorial provides manual instructions and automted script to setup and run apps under Raspbian on a Raspberry Pi 3 B.

-## End uses

-There are several end-uses for a computer that are <strong>constantly on</strong>:

-* Run a local Gitlab server to mirror repositories on your laptop so all changes are immediately sent there in case your laptop dies suddenly.

-* Display your email so you can just glance at it (at a security risk).
-* <a href="#NewsFeeds">Display web pages that refreshes itself automatically (web cams)</a>.
-* Display metrics on a dashboard web page such as a Kibana or Grafana.
-* Play a movie (mp4 file) loop using a built-in utility.
-* Display feeds from a close-circuit USB Camera.

-* Run a NAS server (local Network Attached Storage) off a USB hard drive.
-* <a href="#InstallNode">Run Node.js code to run a web server</a>.
-* Run a local Hadoop cluster database.

-* Run an <strong>IoT Gateway server</strong> for home automation.

 To get going we first should:

 * Run an install script to configure the Pi.